 8. Sign off

-You wrote your subject line, explained your purpose, provided all the details, the last thing to end the reminder message for a meeting is to show your appreciation to the registrants.
+You wrote your subject line, explained your purpose, and provided all the details, the last thing to end the reminder message for a meeting is to show your appreciation to the registrants.

-You can also use the meeting reminder to thank the contact for scheduling the appointment.
+You can also use the meeting reminder template to thank the contact for scheduling the appointment.
 A simple thank you note can impact how the recipients interact with your email.
 In that case, place your thank you note in the upper part of the email.

 Thank you for your interest